Binance Market Update (2022-10-09)

 Binance

-The global cryptocurrency market cap now stands at $0.94T, down by -0.47% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.95T, up by 0.20% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include UTK, QNT, and AERGO, up by 23%, 14%, and 11%, respectively.
+Market outperformers include UTK, QNT, and YGG, up by 16%, 10%, and 10%, respectively.

 Market movers: